Budget-Friendly Fun in Myrtle Beach, SC

 Getting to Myrtle Beach

-If you live along the East Coast (and many inland states), of course, the least expensive way to get to Myrtle Beach is by car.
+If you live along the East Coast (and many inland states), of course, the least expensive way to get to Myrtle Beach for vacation is by car.

 Most major airlines fly into Myrtle Beach International Airport.
 However, if you arrive by air, you will most likely need to rent a car or continually use shuttles (none free) or Uber/Lynx to get around.
 All of these things can add quite a bite onto your budget.